Chapter 10: Operation Python Dance - The Man Who Saw Tomorrow: Mazi Nnamdi Kanu, His Prophecies, and the Unfinished History of a Great Nation

 The Interlude: The Summer Of Defiance (April – August 2017)

 Between the “Call for Arms” in Los Angeles and the arrival of the tanks in Umuahia, there was a brief, volatile season of freedom.
-Just weeks after the World Igbo Congress in Los Angeles (Sept 2015), Kanu returned to Nigeria.
+The timeline is crucial to understanding what followed.
+Just weeks after the World Igbo Congress in Los Angeles (September 2015), Kanu returned to Nigeria.
 On October 14, 2015, he was arrested by the DSS at the Golden Tulip Hotel in Lagos (as detailed in Chapter 8).
-He spent the next 18 months in detention (Kuje Prison).
+He spent the next 18 months in detention at Kuje Prison, a period that would transform him from a radio host into a symbol of resistance.

-In April 2017, after 18 months in Kuje Prison, Nnamdi Kanu was granted bail by Justice Binta Nyako based on “extreme health grounds”.
-The conditions were draconian: he was forbidden from being in a crowd of more than ten people; he was forbidden from granting interviews.
+In April 2017, after 18 months in Kuje Prison, Nnamdi Kanu was granted bail by Justice Binta Nyako based on “extreme health grounds.”
+The conditions were draconian: he was forbidden from being in a crowd of more than ten people; he was forbidden from granting interviews; he was required to report regularly to the DSS; and he was barred from leaving the country.
+The bail conditions were designed to neutralize him while keeping him technically free.
+They failed spectacularly.

-Kanu returned to his father’s palace in Afaraukwu.
-Between April and September 2017, he famously violated these conditions—holding massive rallies, granting interviews, and walking the streets like a de facto Head of State He returned to the South East not as a defendant, but as a conquering hero.
-For five months, the “Prince” tested the patience of the State.
-He held rallies attended by thousands.
-He granted interviews to Al Jazeera.
-He established the Biafra Secret Service (BSS)—a symbolic, unarmed paramilitary group that paraded in broad daylight.
+Between April and September 2017, Kanu famously violated these conditions—holding massive rallies, granting interviews, and walking the streets like a de facto Head of State.
+He returned to the South East not as a defendant, but as a conquering hero.
+The transformation was visible.
+In April, he emerged from prison thin and pale, his health visibly deteriorated.
+By August, he had regained his strength, and his confidence had returned.
+He held rallies attended by thousands in Aba, Onitsha, and Umuahia.
+He granted interviews to Al Jazeera, where he declared that Biafra was “inevitable.”
+He established the Biafra Secret Service (BSS)—a symbolic, unarmed paramilitary group that paraded in broad daylight, wearing uniforms and conducting drills in public squares.

+The BSS was particularly provocative.
+Its members, young men in their twenties and thirties, wore black uniforms with Biafran insignia.
+They conducted mock drills, saluted Kanu as he inspected them, and maintained a visible presence around the palace.
 To the Nigerian State, this was an intolerable provocation.
 A man standing trial for Treason was inspecting guards of honor.
 The “State” had released a prisoner, and the prisoner was now running a parallel government.
+The symbolism was deliberate and dangerous.

 The Camera Lens

 The Nigerian Army had launched “Operation Python Dance II” (Egwu Eke II).
 Officially, it was a training exercise to combat kidnapping.
+The press release from the Army’s 82 Division headquarters in Enugu stated that the operation was designed to “rid the South East of criminal elements” and “restore peace and security.”
 But the coordinates of the “training” were curiously precise: the palace of Eze Israel Kanu, the father of the IPOB leader.
+The operation would span five states in the South East, but its epicenter was unmistakably Afaraukwu.

 The video footage from that day is chaotic.
-It shows soldiers in full combat gear advancing on the gate.
-It captures the sound of live ammunition cracking through the air.
-It records the panic of civilians—unarmed palace guards and family members—scrambling for cover as bullets chipped the walls of the royal residence.
+Multiple cameras captured the events from different angles: one from a nearby building, another from a supporter’s phone, a third from a news crew that arrived after the shooting began.
+The footage shows soldiers in full combat gear advancing on the gate.
+They are not police officers; they are soldiers, armed with assault rifles, wearing body armor, moving with the precision of a military operation.
+The footage captures the sound of live ammunition cracking through the air—not warning shots, but sustained fire directed at the palace compound.
+It records the panic of civilians—unarmed palace guards and family members—scrambling for cover as bullets chipped the walls of the royal residence, shattering windows and leaving pockmarks in the concrete.

 Section 1: The Siege of Afaraukwu (2017): Military invasion of a home